 Born in Tel-Aviv to a family of musicians, Zorman is a graduate of the Jerusalem Academy of Music and Dance , the Juilliard School, where he studied with Robert Mann and Sylvia Rosenberg, and the Manhattan School of Music.
 He is also an alumnus of the Kronberg Academy where he studied with Christian Tetzlaff.

-Itamar Zorman is a recipient of scholarships from the America-Israel Cultural Foundation, and plays on a Pietro Guarneri violin (1745) from the collection of Yehuda Zisapel.
+Itamar Zorman is a recipient of scholarships from the America-Israel Cultural Foundation; he currently plays on a Guarneri Del Jesu from 1734, from the collection of Yehuda Zisapel.

 The great thing about the Borletti-Buitoni Trust is that its support encompasses both the practical side and the artistic side of growing as a musician.
 On the practical side, having the funds to make career-related expenses is crucial at this point, as I need to develop my professional profile and connections in the music world.
 On the artistic side, being able to work on projects that are very close to my heart, and having the advice of such experienced staff, triggers my imagination, makes me understand what things are particularly important for me in music, and hopefully would help create something meaningful for other people as well.
 Also, through witnessing how BBT works I have gained better understanding of how the music world operates, which will help me in future endeavours as well.
 My sincere thanks to the BBT staff for their hard work!

-Photographs by Richard Blinkoff / Jamie Jung
+Photographs by Jiyang Chen / Jamie Jung